 For more commonly used CADD drafted sheets, use 0.14 inches for normal lettering height, 0.175 inches for Detail Subtitles, and 0.24 inches for Title Blocks and Detail Titles.
 Sheet Titles shall be 0.24 inches lettering height, font style BOLD43, and Weight 0.
-Refer to Figure 1.1.1 and the CADD User's Manual: 2.6 Text, for more information regarding text size, fonts, and weights.
+Refer to Figure 1.1.1 and the CADD User's Manual: 2.6 Text for more information regarding text size, fonts, and weights.
+All call-outs and notes on a sheet shall be left justified.

-Figure 1.1.1 Text style, size and detail titles
+Figure 1.1.1 Text Style, Size, and Detail Titles